Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/01-Radio-ML/README.md

 The following figure summarizes the key aspects of the design of the `conv1d_w1()` layer.
 The Jupyter Notebook used for validation is [gen_vectors.ipynb](aie/conv1d_w1/gen_vectors.ipynb).

-* An input memory tile is used to pre/post zero pad the input tensor to satisfy model requirements that use `padding="same"`.
-The layer of interest uses `kerne_size=7` which requires the incoming 1024 I/Q samples to be pre-padded with three zeros and post-padded with three zeros.
+* This design uses an input memory tile to pre/post zero pad the input tensor to satisfy model requirements that use `padding="same"`.
+The layer of interest uses `kernel_size=7` which requires the incoming 1024 I/Q samples to be pre-padded with three zeros and post-padded with three zeros.
-To guarantee kernel input size is a multiple of 16 bytes, it was chosen to pre-pad with 4 zeros and post-pad with 4 zeros.
+To guarantee kernel input size is a multiple of 16 bytes, pre-pad with 4 zeros and post-pad with 4 zeros.
 * Incoming (samples,nodes) dimension becomes flipped on the output due to nature of compute.
-This will be recovered in max_pool1d_w2 layer.
+The max_pool1d_w2 layer recovers this orientation.
-* The layer input data fits in the local tile memory, but the output is expanded to 64x1024 bfloat16 samples corresponding to 256KB (assuming double buffering), which is larger than the local tile memory of 64KB.
+* The layer input data fits in the local tile memory, but the output expands to 64x1024 bfloat16 samples corresponding to 256 KB (assuming double buffering), which is larger than the local tile memory of 64 KB.
 Splitting the output data impacts the nature of processing, as described earlier in [Key Design Concepts](#key-design-concepts).
-* For this reason, the kernel was implemented using an `output_async_buffer`, enabling the split of the output_buffer by NSPLIT=4.
+* For this reason, we implement the kernel using an `output_async_buffer`, enabling the split of the output_buffer by NSPLIT=4.
-* Because this layer has only two input nodes, the `mac_elem_64()` intrinsic is used which drops the maximum achievable hardware utilization to 25%.
+* Because this layer has only two input nodes, the kernel uses the `mac_elem_64()` intrinsic which drops the maximum achievable hardware utilization to 25%.
 * The inner loop has KERNEL_SIZE=7 iterations and is fully unrolled.
 The next inner loop achieves II=57 with 7x2 MAC operations.
 * The overall kernel structure employs an outer loop over the nodes dimension, an inner loop over samples dimension and the most inner loop over kernel_size dimension.
 This is a good fit for the chosen intrinsic.
-* Notice how the tiling parameters of the memory tile are used to pre/post-pad the input samples dimension with 4 zeros.
+* Notice how the design uses the tiling parameters of the memory tile to pre/post-pad the input samples dimension with 4 zeros.

 ![figure](images/design-details-layer1.png)